muellerch2293/disaster_response/.ipynb_checkpoints/README-checkpoint.md

 # Disaster Response Pipeline Project

-This project (part of the Udacity Nanodegree Program) uses a rich dataset of precategorized natural disaster related tweets to train a random forest classifer.
-It uses NLP techniques to achieve this Goal.
-By the means of a webapp the a user can use the trained model to classify new messages.
+This project (part of the Udacity Nanodegree Program) aims to help agencies in the event of a natural disaster.
+The agencies can use the developed artificial intelligence to automatically categorize incoming text messages.
+Once the messages are categorized they can be routed to the responsible teams.
+This automatization significantly reduces manual efforts in this regard and let the agencies focus on actually helping the people in need!

 ### Instructions:
 0. Activate virtual environment (or install the listed dependencies